simbrain/simbraindocs/src/docs/network/network.md

 # Overview of System Logic

+TODO: Promote to top or make a new page

 When Simbrain is first opened nothing happens.
 When the user "runs" the network it comes to life--an **update algorithm** is repeatedly called, which is visible in the form of spreading activity in network's nodes and other changes.
 These changes have a logic that is described here.

+A complex update logic designed to be flexible.
+Work with Custom update in gui Super custom beyond that, Matrix and free, Spiking and connectionist, All point and click or code,

+## Update actions.

 At each iteration a sequence of actions in a list is updated, using the same overall model and GUI as in [workspace update](../workspace/update.html).

+Each iteration execute an update action.
+The default is buffered update.
+But custom actions can be used.
+These are visible in scripts.

+### Buffered Update

-Update basically goes through a list of network models and calls an update function on each of them.
+This is the default.
+It allows things to happein in any order.Update basically goes through a list of network models and calls an update function on each of them.
 By default this is buffered so that results don't rely on the executation oder [see below].

-Priority based update is also possible.
-TODO.

-Custom update is written in [custom scripts](../simulations/simulations.html).
-Try running one of the evolutionary sims or opening one's code to see what these are like.

-## Buffered Update
+Without it, then things might not happen as expected and would depend on where things were in some invisible update order

+The algorithm is this:

+For all models `m`
+- Update inputs to `m`
+- Update `m` itself

+Each network model has `updateInput` and `update` methods which are called.

+The models are called in an order.
+Some of them are async and some not in the underlying code.

+Buffered update is convenient but not always desired.
+For example, it makes update propogate one layer at a time in a layered network, but often what we desire is for one iteration to propogate through a whole layer at once.

 For each network model (each type of object), inputs are updated first in one pass, then states in another.
 In this “buffered” scheme network update is independent of the order in which network models are updated.